Select employees for redundancy

 It's also important you do not discriminate.
 For example, if you use flexible working as a criteria, you could be discriminating against women.
 You would need to show that flexible working is no longer possible after your business has changed.

-During the coronavirus pandemic, you must not select employees for redundancy just because they’re shielding.
+During the coronavirus (COVID-19) pandemic, you must not select employees for redundancy just because they've been advised to stay at home by their doctor.
 This could be disability discrimination.

-You should consult employees to identify and agree selection criteria.
-For example, you could sit with employees to work out the skills and experience needed for your business in the future.
+You should consult employees or their representatives to identify and agree selection criteria.
+For example, you could talk with employees to work out the skills and experience needed for your business in the future.

 The more open and collaborative your selection process is, the more your employees will trust that it's fair.